Nice Côte d'Azur International Airport, one of the busiest airports in France, is expanding Terminal Two to offer improved services…

 Contractors involved with the new international airport in Dakar

-The Government of Senegal created Aéroport International Blaise Diagne to design, develop, build and finance the new international airport in February 2006.
+The Senegalese Government created Aéroport International Blaise Diagne to design, develop, build and finance the new international airport in February 2006.

 Saudi Bin Laden Group and design firm Dar Al-Handasah Turner-CDE were selected by the Government of Senegal to design and built the airport facility.